aptech/docs/docs/CR-colsf.rst

 ::

-    //Create a file with 10 columns
-    create fp = myfile with x,10,4;
+    // Create a file with 10 columns create fp = myfile with x,10,4;

-    //Calculate the number of rows of the file created above nCols = colsf(fp);
+    // Calculate the number of rows of the file created above nCols = colsf(fp);

 The result will be